 The employee handbook should provide all these key policies and more.
 It gives clear policies, procedures, response to actions, and guidelines to help your company avoid legal hassles or potential liability issues down the line.

 Typically, the employee handbook in Malaysia also includes Ministry of Human Resources employment laws, legislation and core values.

 There are a few topics that should not be included in your employee handbook, including:

-These topics are considered personal, trade secrets, or subject to confidentiality agreements that require a separate agreement with current employees before discussing them in detail.
+These topics are confidential and require a separate agreement with current employees before discussing them in detail.

 It is also important not to include any policies on handling disputes because employee handbooks are not legally binding.

 The following are the policies that should be included in an employee handbook: